smurfcrew/Python-Claude-Cli/README.md

 1. Python 3.8 or higher
 2. API Key from [Anthropic](https://www.anthropic.com/) Costs may apply based on usage.
 3. Unix-like environment (Linux, macOS, WSL)

+**UNTESTED Windows support (may require additional configuration) by using API key as an argument or setting it as an environment variable.**

 **Installation**